seanpue/msu_al340/README.md

 There are many reasons to learn about the shell.

-* For most bioinformatics tools, you have to use the shell.
-There is no graphical interface.
-If you want to work in metagenomics or genomics you're going to need to use the shell.
+* For many DH tools, you have to use the shell.
+There is not necessarily a graphical interface.
 * The shell gives you *power*.
 The command line gives you the power to do your work more efficiently and more quickly.
 When you need to do things tens to hundreds of times, knowing how to use the shell is transformative.